rodanr/nestjs-blog-rest-app/README.md

 ## Self Notes

-- `blog` module is responsible for blog related operations
+- `blog` module is responsible for blog and comment related operations
+- `user` module is responsible for users related operations
 - For database typeorm is used with postgres being setup using docker which specification is provided by `docker-compose.yml`
 - use the below command to fire up docker
   ```bash